kochelmonster/articles/cleancode/article.md

 The table approach fundamentally breaks because Heron's formula doesn't fit the coefficient pattern assumed by the table design.

-Because Casey Muray changed the whole architecture for better runtime performance, a simple implementation change of one shape's method requires a complete rewrite of the whole program!
-In table code it even breaks the whole structure.
+Because Muratori restructured the entire architecture for runtime performance, a simple algorithmic change to one shape's method cascades into a complete program rewrite.
+The table-driven approach fares even worse—it fundamentally breaks under this change.

-### The Library Scenario
+### The Library Extensibility Challenge

-As you see the optimized code does not so well in maintainability.
-How does it perform with extensibility?
-The original clean code examples shows a quite typical library scenario.
-And good libray should be easily extended by own shapes.
-Lets try it out and add a hexagon shape.
+The maintainability problems are clear, but what about extensibility?
+The clean code approach represents a common library scenario where third parties should be able to add new shape types.
+Let's test this by adding a hexagon shape.

 **In clean code**, third parties can extend the system without any changes to your library: